linearregression/exopose/README.md

 ```

 When this process happens, `gauges` and `histograms` are sampled, in other words, their current values get updated with what their callbacks return, and `exometer` updates their records.

+The value of the sampling timeout can be customized during deployment by overwriting `sample_timeout` variable in the `exopose` Application.